 - Bathroom Fixtures

 - Light Fixtures

-I think it would be safe to say that we've spent approximately $15,000 on the interior of our home.
+I think it would be safe to say that we've spent approximately $15,000 on our home.
 We've purchased quality when we could, but also took advantage of outlets like Habitat for Humanity, Thrift Stores, Discount Centers & Garage Sales.
 After four years...we're still very pleased with the choices we've made.
 It goes without saying that we could probably have purchased a new home for what we've spent on this one, but even in a new home, we would have wanted to make some of the same changes.
 We're Happy!
 We're Blessed!